FlowCrypt/flowcrypt-browser/README.md

 To load the extension in Google Chrome, please follow these steps:

 1. Open your Chrome browser and navigate to `chrome://extensions/`.
-2. If it's not already enabled, toggle on the **Developer mode**.
+2. If it isn't already enabled, toggle on the **Developer mode**.
 The switch button is located at the top-right corner.
 3. Click on the `Load unpacked` button.
 4. Browse to the `flowcrypt-browser/build` folder and select the appropriate project version, either `build/chrome-consumer` or `chrome-enterprise`.